ArasLabs/property-advanced-validation/README.md

 * "Stages" are defined as one or more possible "Life Cycle States" of an item.

-* A generic "Server Method" (pev_ItemProperty_extValidations) is provided to read the rules of the ItemType specific configurations and execute the checks and generate an error message listing missing or non-conforming property values.
+* A generic "Server Method" (pav_ItemProperty_advValidations) is provided to read the rules of the ItemType specific configurations and execute the checks and generate an error message listing missing or non-conforming property values.

 * This method must be connected to the "onAfterUpdate" events of ItemTypes to enable its advanced property validations.
 Note: on error of server methods "onAfterXX" a roll-back takes place anyways !!!